pchemguy/spec-kit/templates/prespec-analysis.md

 Feature synthesis MUST strike a practical balance:

-- the first feature in a greenfield roadmap MUST form a defensible MVP: minimal, but fully usable and testable as an end-to-end usable system state;
+- the first feature in a greenfield roadmap MUST form a defensible MVP: minimal, but fully usable and testable as an end-to-end usable functional slices;
 - subsequent features MUST define cohesive functional slices, each meaningful in the context of prior features;
-- features MUST NOT be fragmented so aggressively that closely related or structurally similar sequential user stories are separated without justification, causing unnecessary repetition of context, logic, or validation effort;
+- feature grouping MUST NOT be fragmented so aggressively that closely related or structurally similar sequential user stories are separated without justification., causing unnecessary repetition of context, logic, or validation effort;
 - each feature MUST be bounded in scope, sufficient for a single `/speckit.specify` execution, while avoiding arbitrary consolidation that dilutes focus.

 ---